Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Technical supporting results

-where the diameter function $Diam_k$ corresponding to the kernel $k$ is defined as follows for any measurable subset $A$ of $\cX\times \cY$:
+where the diameter function $Diam_k$ corresponding to the kernel $k$ is defined as follows for any measurable subset $A$ of $\bX\times \cY$:

 while $B[(x, y); \eta]$ denotes the open ball centered in $(x, y)$ of radius $\eta$.
 The size $\eta$ of the vicinities in \eqref{eq_def_cGde} shall be considered sufficiently small to ensure that discrepancies of order $\delta$ are exceptional.
-The measurability of $\cG[\delta, \eta]$, for any $\delta, \eta>0$, is proved as in Lemma~\ref{lem_meas}.
+The measurability of the set $\cG[\delta, \eta]$ can be more directly verified through the following definition, which happens to be equivalent to the one given in \eqref{eq_def_cGde}: